tenstorrent/tt-inference-server/tt-metal-llama3-70b/docs/development.md

 # Development

-additionally add the src code as a volume mount so that it can be editted and rerun.
+Add the src code as a volume mount so that it can be editted and rerun inside the container.

 ```bash
 cd cd tt-inference-server